BillyTian/H2x2Factorial/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This `H2x2Factorial` package encapsulates the sample size methods for hierarchical 2x2 factorial trials with unequal cluster sizes.
+This `H2x2Factorial` package implements the sample size methods for hierarchical 2x2 factorial trials with unequal cluster sizes.
 The sample size calculations support five types of hypothesis tests: (A1) test for marginal cluster-level treatment effect, (A2) test for marginal